fgacenga/2019-06-24-usq/index.md

   <p>
     Bash is a commonly-used shell that gives you the power to do simple tasks more quickly.
-We will supply Windows participants access to a VM running Linux.
+We will supply participants access to a VM running Linux.
   </p>

  {% comment %}